-Coordination in plants means the ability to use different parts of the plant together which is smooth and efficient.
+Coordination in plants means using different parts of the plant together, which is smooth and efficient.
 The chemical substances which bring about the control and coordination in plants are plant hormones.
 This coordination in plants is possible due to the major role played by the plant hormones.

 Hormones responsible for control and coordination in plants